mattudakis/ArduinoLEDClock/README.md

 - Cut out a piece of baking paper the same size as the clock face and place on top of the clock.
 > This will diffuse the LED light to evenly light each letter.
 - Assemble the dividers and place on top of the baking paper/ clock face.
+  - There should be 20 of the smaller divider unit, and 2 each of the longer divider units

 ![Alt text](img/Frame_essemble.jpg?raw=true "Title")